-The rating review from both AM Best and S&P has reaffirmed the prestigious rating of the company at "A".
-This is the highest in the market and the region.
-It is also a reflection of the outstanding performance and the excellent achievements of the company.
+The company has maintained its prestigious 'A' ratings from both AM Best and S&P. This continues to be the highest rating in the market and the region as well.
+Such high rating is a clear indication of our outstanding performance and the strong financial position of the company.